hagax8/independent_tests/README.md

 ## 1. Compute the number of independent tests from a correlation matrix using PCA

+This defines N, the internal dimension of the kernel (correlation matrix), as the number of principal components accounting for 99.5% of the variance explained.
+The number of individual tests T is then (N*N-N)/2, and the Bonferroni cut-off 0.05/T.

 ### Run script
 ```
 python run_independent.py your_correlation_matrix_file